Close

 9

-How the information contained in the communication will be retained/deleted
+How the information contained in the communication will be retained/deleted; and

 9

-The discussion and client’s agreement should be documented in the medical record.
-Canadian Medical Protective Association (CMPA) has produced a consent template that could be modified and adapted to RT practice.
-To view the CMPA’s template Consent to use electronic communications (PDF).
+The discussion and patient’s agreement should be documented in the medical record.
 In addition, the Information and Privacy Commissioner of Ontario has published a Fact Sheet on Communicating Personal Health Information by Email that addresses the risk of email communication and how those risks might be mitigated.

 Professional Boundaries

-In keeping with the Standards of Practice, “Respiratory Therapists must act with honesty, integrity, and respect appropriate professional boundaries with clients, health care team members, students, and others.”
-While most RTs will reflect on professional boundaries in relatively limited terms, such as romantic or financial relationships, “professional boundaries” covers every aspect of communication and interaction between RRTs and everyone with whom they come into contact in their roles.
-Perhaps it is because RTs don’t consider professional boundaries broadly enough that this issue results in the vast majority of investigations conducted by the CRTO; indeed, over 80% of concerns reported to the CRTO are related to professionalism.
+In keeping with the Standards of Practice, “Respiratory Therapists must act with honesty, integrity, and respect appropriate professional boundaries with patients/clients, healthcare team members, students, and others.”
+While most RTs will reflect on “professional boundaries” in relatively limited terms, such as romantic or financial relationships, professional boundaries covers every aspect of communication and interaction between RTs and everyone with whom they come into contact in their roles.

 Medical Assistance in Dying (MAID)